shopsys/monorepo-tools/docs/upgrade/UPGRADE-unreleased.md

         - `src/Shopsys/ShopBundle/Resources/scripts/frontend/promoCode.js`
         - `src/Shopsys/ShopBundle/Resources/views/Front/Content/Order/PromoCode/index.html.twig`
     - dump translations using `php phing dump-translations` and fill in the translations based on the changes from pull request
+- check whether you extended class or method `ImageFacade::copyImages` or used it in your project and make sure it works like you intended ([#851](https://github.com/shopsys/shopsys/pull/851))
+    - *(low priority)* remove `/var/www/html/var/cache` folder from your `@main_filesystem` filesystem storage if exists, set as local filesystem storage in path `%kernel.project_dir%` by default

 ### Tools
 - *(low priority)* add `product-search-export-products` as a dependency of `build-demo` phing target in your `build.xml`